Janet Mills

-Janet Trafton Mills (born December 30, 1947) is an American politician and lawyer serving as the 75th governor of Maine since January 2019.
-She previously served as the Maine Attorney General on two occasions.
+Janet Trafton Mills (born December 30, 1947) is an American politician and lawyer serving since 2019 as the 75th governor of Maine.
+She served four nonconsecutive two-year terms as Maine Attorney General, from 2009 to 2011 and from 2013 to 2019.

 A member of the Democratic Party, Mills was first elected attorney general by the Maine Legislature on January 6, 2009, succeeding G. Steven Rowe.
 Her second term began on January 3, 2013, after the term of William Schneider.
 She was the first woman to hold the position.
 Before her election, she served in the Maine House of Representatives, representing the towns of Farmington and Industry.
 Her party nominated her for governor in the 2018 election, and she won, defeating Republican Shawn Moody and independent Terry Hayes.
 On January 2, 2019, she became Maine's first female governor.
 Mills was reelected in 2022.

+On October 14, 2025, Mills launched her campaign in the 2026 United States Senate election in Maine, challenging five-term incumbent Republican Susan Collins.

 Early life and education

-Mills was born in Farmington, Maine, the daughter of Katherine Louise (Coffin) and Sumner Peter Mills Jr. Her mother was a schoolteacher and Congregationalist, while her father was a lawyer who served as U.S. Attorney for Maine in the 1950s.
+Mills was born in Farmington, Maine, on December 30, 1947, the daughter of Katherine Louise (Coffin) and Sumner Peter Mills Jr. Her mother was a schoolteacher and Congregationalist, while her father was a lawyer who served as U.S. Attorney for Maine in the 1950s.
 Mills graduated from Farmington High School in 1965.
 As a teenager, she spent nearly a year bedridden in a full-body cast due to severe scoliosis, which was corrected surgically.

 Mills briefly attended Colby College before moving to San Francisco, where she worked as a nursing assistant in a psychiatric hospital.
 She later enrolled at the University of Massachusetts Boston, from which she graduated with a bachelor of arts degree in 1970.
-During her time at UMass, Mills traveled through Western Europe and became fluent in French.
-In 1973 she began attending the University of Maine School of Law and in 1974 she was a summer intern in Washington, D.C., for civil rights attorney Charles Morgan Jr. of the American Civil Liberties Union.
+During her time at UMass Boston, Mills traveled through Western Europe and became fluent in French.
+In 1973, she began attending the University of Maine School of Law, and in 1974 was a summer intern in Washington, D.C., for civil rights attorney Charles Morgan Jr. of the American Civil Liberties Union.
 Mills graduated with a Juris Doctor in 1976 and was admitted to the bar.